Ensembl/plant_tools/bench/repeat_libs/README.md

 ## Clustering sequences

 All TE sequences and cDNA were clustered with [GET_HOMOLOGUES-EST](https://github.com/eead-csic-compbio/get_homologues).
-This software runs BLASTN and the MCL algorithm, and computes coverage by combining local alignments.
+This software runs BLASTN megablats and the MCL algorithm, and computes coverage by combining local alignments.

 ```
 cd ~/soft/github